-Benefits of Regular Forearm Training
+Benefits of Regularly Training Forearms

 • Increased grip strength

-• Supports other exercises to become more stable
+• Supports more stable other exercises

-Strong forearm muscles make push‑ups, chin‑ups and deadlifts feel stronger and safer.
+Strong forearm muscles make push-ups, chin-ups, and deadlifts feel stronger and safer.

-• Reduce the risk of wrist injury
+• Reduces the risk of wrist injury

-• Improve muscle connection and motor control
+• Improves muscle connection and motor control

 Forearm Exercises Without Equipment That Can Be Done at Home

-1. Isometric Wrist Curl (Above Knee)
+1. Isometric Wrist Curl (Above the Knee)

-How to Do:
+How to Do It:

 Why It's Effective: